NJUxlj/article-title-generation-system-transformer-t5/README.md

 Translator.py
 ```

+- the main training loop is in the `main.py`.
+- the training data for the transformer is in `sample_data.json`

 - all T5 related code is in the fold `T5`
+- For the training data `imdb` of the t5 model, you should pre-download to the `data` folder, and use the `HFDataset` object in the `data_preprocess.py` to handle it.

 - the `tokenization` folder will include the BPE tokenizer and Word Piece tokenizer in the near future.